Email Blog Instagram YouTube Twitch Discord Github

 4. Check your work!
 (Better yet, have teammates help you check your work.)
 Quote from Allen Rabinovich’s advice: “A good friend of mine once said that if he were to write a guide on how to solve puzzles, that’s all he would say.”

 5. Print out a code sheet of common encodings.
-There are other charts like Puzzled Pint).
+There are other equivalent charts like Puzzled Pint or Microsoft.

 6. Use Nutrimatic to find phrases given only some of the letters.